 As a woman, there have been a lot of challenges, but as an entrepreneur, I think those problems are faced by everyone, despite their gender.
 You get to learn something from every challenge that you face.

 Let me tell you, being a woman, I could never be where I am now if it was not for my extremely supportive family.
 Nevertheless, my message to every woman is, to never lose that self-confidence at any point in life.
-Belief and hope are all what you need.
+Belief and hope are all that you need.
 It all boils down to how passionate and strong-headed you are!

 Would you like to share some of the setbacks you have had in this journey, the crest, and pitfalls?

 It has been a fantabulous journey.
 I’ve had my share of good and bad days with a pinch of failures and setbacks.
 With every failure, you learn something and the most important thing is to take it sportingly.
-Obstacles are bound to come you need to have that ‘never say die’ attitude so that you keep going and do not lose hope.
+Obstacles are bound to come; you need to have that ‘never say die attitude so that you keep going and do not lose hope.

 So, with your brand growing at this pace, where do you see yourself in the next five years?